 For this test I was riding in speed mode 3 (out of 4) almost the entire time.
 I would expect less range in mode 4 and more range in mode 2.
 The acceleration and brake strengths were set to max in the app.

 According to the Ride app, I hit a top speed of 47.8 km/h, or 29.7 mph, in mode 4.
 That might have been a fluke, or maybe I was on a downhill slope, because Exway claims 43 km/h as the top speed in 2WD street.
 I don’t remember the top speed of mode 3 but I think it was in the mid 30s km/h.

 In my range tests I normally try to stay around 25 to 35 km/h.
 Not completely sure if that was what I did for this test since it was two weeks ago but probably.

 My weight was 78 kg and the weather was 24º C (75º F).

 For this ride I measured the distance using the Ride app and my GPS watch.
 I couldn’t use Exway’s app because the beta app for setting gear ratio and wheel size for Atlas is only available on Android and I’m on iPhone.

-On the Ride app I got 42.8 km (26.6 miles), and on my watch I got 39.5 km (24.5 km).
+On the Ride app I got 42.8 km (26.6 miles), and on my watch I got 39.5 km (24.5 miles).
 Exway’s website claims 54 km for 2WD with street wheels.
 Well I didn’t get very close to Exway’s number.
 For a 518 Wh battery I thought I would get more than around 40 km, but for me personally I’m fine with that result.
 I was tired by the end of the test anyway and was looking forward to recharge the board and myself.